axone-protocol/docs/docs/whitepaper/roles.md

 ### Auto-Curation Priority

-Any provider can stake KNOW tokens on their data/service as a curation to oneself.
+Any provider can stake $KNOW tokens on their data/service as a curation to oneself.
 It follows the same rules as any curator.
 The only change is that the provider will always have the first hand before the others.

 Data & Service Operation: When the provider will deposit his dataset/service, he will have to choose if he accepts or not the curators.
 If he has accepted them, when he makes his dataset/service available for use, the provider can, if he wants, buy shares before anyone else.